NameDeveloper/-name-website/index.md

 ## Current Known Server Issues

 - Some players can't use pma_voice
-    > Ans: We've realised this and we are working on a fix for this - For now please be paitent.
+    > Ans: We've realised this and we are working on a fix for this - For now please be patient.
 It only affects one player at this moment.
 If it affects you please report it to the Dev Team - ImBad